Complex-valued Iris Recognition Network: The proposed Fully Complex-valued Iris Recognition Network

 We propose ComplexIrisNet - a densely-connected fully-convolutional and complex-valued network architecture - for the iris recognition task.
-The proposed network is illustrated in Figure~\ref{fig:proposednet}.
+The proposed network is illustrated in Fig.~\ref{fig:proposednet}.
 There are three major characteristics to highlight for the proposed network:

-\begin{itemize} \item Complex-valued: All network operations and feature maps are complex-valued.
-This brings it in line with the nature of iris feature representation since the interaction between real and imaginary components, such as phase, has been long acknowledged important. \item Fully-convolutional: No traditional fully-connected layers \cite{FCN} is employed to preserve the spatial relationship between locations and spatial correspondence with the original input.
-This has been shown to be effective in \cite{IrisFCN}, however only real-valued weights and feature maps were considered. \item Densely-connected: Each layer takes all preceding feature-maps as input.
+\begin{itemize} \item Fully complex-valued: All network operations and feature maps are complex-valued.
+This brings it in line with the nature of the iris feature representation since the interaction between real and imaginary components, such as phase, has long been acknowledged as important. \item Fully convolutional: The fully-connected layers at the end of a deep neural network typically do not preserve the spatial adjacency information present in the input image, unlike the earlier convolutional layers \cite{FCN}.
+Therefore, we do not employ fully-connected layers in our network architecture. \item Densely connected: Each layer takes all preceding feature-maps as input.
 The compelling benefits of the densely connected mechanism are: it alleviates the vanishing-gradient problem, strengthens feature propagation, encourages feature re-use and substantially reduces the number of parameters \cite{DenseNet}.
 This architecture is the state-of-the-art in large-scale ImageNet visual challenges, with the dual benefit of multiple skip connections of the ResNet architecture \cite{ResNet} and network-in-network connections of the inception architecture \cite{Inceptionv4}. \end{itemize}

 The architecture of the proposed network and complex-valued operations are discussed in Section~\ref{sec:ProposedArchitecture} and Section~\ref{sec:complexoperations}.
 Section~\ref{sec:TrainingInference} discusses the changes required to train and infer a complex-valued network.